bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 ```
 $ ssh gigaflask@your-server-ip-address
-$ sudo nano /etc/ssh/sshd_config  //this will open the SSH configuration file
+$ sudo nano /etc/ssh/sshd_config
+# this will open the SSH configuration file

 ```

-Once open you should scroll down inside the terminal-based _nano_ editor window to the line that starts with ==PermitRootLogin==.
-There you will change the value to ==no==.
+Once open you should scroll down inside the terminal-based _nano_ editor window to the line that starts with "PermitRootLogin".
+There you will change the value to "no".

 The second change you will make is located in the same file.
 Once you have made this change you will have disabled all password logins for all accounts.
 Since you have already enabled password-less logins via public key authentication there is no need to permit password authentication on your remote server at all.

-To make this change - while still in your _nano_ session inside _sshd_config_ - scroll to the line ==PasswordAuthentication==.
-There you will change the value to ==no==.
+To make this change - while still in your _nano_ session inside _sshd_config_ - scroll to the line "PasswordAuthentication".
+There you will change the value to "no".

 To complete the configuration of these two values, you will restart SSH so that the change will take effect.